yers-m/yers_documentation/docs/NLME/evaluation.md

 > $SE(\omega^2)$ standard error of final variance.

 * Bootstrap method [[2005_Lindbom]](https://doi.org/10.1016/j.cmpb.2005.04.005)
     * generated from the original dataset
     * sampling individuals with replacement
     * new parameter estimates are generated
     * derived confidence interval (e.g. 95% CI)
     * $>200$ datasets may be needed to generate the standard errors
     * can be generated using PsN software

 * Log-Likelihood profiling
     * to assess if the OFV from the final model refers to the global minimum
     * surface of the likelihood between the full and reduced model
       * re-estimation by fixing the respective parameter to a slightly different estimate (e.g. ±5% or ±20%)
       * until the selected significant difference in likelihood (e.g. ΔOFV: 3.84, df=1, α=0.05) is achieved
       * the lower and upper boarder of the 95% confidence interval for the parameter has been reached [[2014_Owen]](https://doi.org/10.1038%2Fpsp.2014.51) [[2018_PsN_LLP]](https://uupharmacometrics.github.io/PsN/docs.html)

-## Identification of Influential Individuals
+### Influential Individuals
 * may have a large impact on
     * model selection
     * parameter estimates
 * Comparison of individual OFV in the NONMEM output
 * Case-deletion diagnostics
   * new datasets where one individual has been removed